 Now that you have your tapenade made, you can decide how to serve it.
 It’s most often served with crostini.
 It can also be served as a garnish in soups such as butternut squash soup.

 This dish in completely vegan since it is olive based.
-You can stick with a vegan theme when serving your freshly-made tapenade and only serve other vegan dishes.
+You can stick with a vegan theme when serving your freshly-made tapenade and only serve other vegan dishes such as Bruschetta.

 Making Green Olive Tapenade